 While specific sources are listed below, Manchester Archives and Local Studies has a wide range of source material for the history of Manchester, and detailed examination of some of these may prove rewarding.

 A good example would be the census records we hold for the city of Manchester.
 We have microform copies of the individual returns from 1841 to 1901, at ten year intervals.
 These list all the people in a particular household and where they were born.
-Census records of individuals are closed for 100 years but more recent censuses have included questions about ethnic background, and the Manchester Room@City Library holds printed copies of the reports of these.
+Census records of individuals are closed for 100 years but more recent censuses have included questions about ethnic background, and we hold printed copies of the reports of these.
 Sometimes, additional reports were published, based on the official census data.
 For example, Gillian Lomas and Elizabeth M. Monck produced a volume entitled 'The Coloured Population of Great Britain: A Comparative Study of Coloured Households in Four County Boroughs'.
 This was based on a study of the official 1971 census, and some unpublished data, to compare the boroughs of Bradford, Leicester, Manchester and Wolverhampton.

 Another archive collection, covering the period 1847-1927, includes minutes and annual / monthly reports of the Society for the Relief of Really Deserving Distressed Foreigners (ref:GB127.M294/2).

 For those able to recognise national or ethnic groups by name alone, we hold a great many local church registers and also electoral registers, though these do not list all registered adults until the 20th century.
 Names are also recorded in the Manchester directories we hold on microfilm.
-The Manchester Room@City Library holds a microfilm copy (MF 1286) of J. Scholes, 'Lists of Foreign Merchants in Manchester, 1784-1870', which documents the rise from two firms in 1784 to four hundred and twenty by 1870.